 Dwellings left empty by deceased persons.

-A full exemption may apply until probate is granted depending on certain factors such as whether or not the property has been left to beneficiaries and/or if executors are dealing with the property.
+A full exemption may apply until probate is granted, but this can depend on other factors such as whether or not the property is owned by other parties, (other owners are usually listed on land registration).

 A further exemption may apply if the property is being dealt with by executors/personal representatives of the deceased following the grant of probate.
 This further period does not apply if the property has been left to a beneficiary/beneficiaries even if they are also an executor(s) and the beneficiary/beneficiaries will become liable for payment of Council Tax from the grant of probate date.